namtoki/English/wordlist.md

 endure*(bear,stand,tolerate,putupw):The victims had to endure severe food shortages after the floods.
 engage:                             She is actively engaging in volunteer work as the organization's administrator.
 enjoyable:                          As I adjusted to the new environment, my work became increasingly enjoyable.
+enjoyment:                          with enjoyment
 enterprise:                         He declined the timely offer of a job with his uncle's enterprise.
+enthusiasm:
 enthusiastic:                       The enthusiastic audience clapped their hands several times during the mayor speech.
 entry:
+envy:
+episode:
 essence*(nature):
 estimate:                           I was asked by my boss to estimate the cost of the suburb development.
 eventually:                         He is confident that the company will eventually overcome its current problems.
 excess:                             Dogs will be more comfortable in summer if you clip off their excess hair with scissors.
 exhibit:                            The millionaire proudly exhibited his art collection at the city museum.
+exhibition:                         All of the people taking part in this exhibition have worked long and hard to make it successful.
 existence:
 existing:                           This new material absorbs sweat significantly more quickly than our existing products.
 expand:                             The company plans to expand its production capacity next year.
+expectation:
 explode:                            The second bomb exploded in a nearby park shortly after the first one.
 explosion:                          The police are investigating the cause of the explosion and the possibility of a link to terror group.
 expose:                             His bike is exposed to the heavy rain in the stormy weather.
 extend:                             The government will extend the welfare program for another three years.
 extraordinary:                      He has demonstrated extraordinary talent as a violinist.
 fade:                               The rock group's popularity is beginning to fade.
+fame:
 familiarize:                        The counselor helps familiarize students with the curriculum and registration programs
 fasten:                             Passengers fastened their seat belts when they heard the urgent announcement.
 fatal:                              He blended two poisonous chemicals into the fatal drink.
 feedback:                           Feedback from clients can enable us to increase company revenue.
+fiction:
 finding:                            The professor and his assistants are analyzing the findings of the survey concerning sleep.
+fist:
-flame:                              He leaped from the window of the restroom just before the flames reached him. flee (run away,run off,get out of): Following the environmental impact assessment, he decided to flee from the dangerous zone.
+flame:                              He leaped from the window of the restroom just before the flames reached him. flee (run away,run off,get out of): Following the environmental impact assessment, he decided to flee from the dangerous zone. flesh*:
 focus:
 fold:                               Fold up the linen when you get out of bed.
 fool:                               Tame fools submit to commands of their masters.